itaicohengroup/watershed_cells_gui/README.md

-# Quick Start Guide for Watershed Cells GUI
+# Watershed Cells GUI
-Lena Bartell
+by Lena R. Bartell

 ## Table of contents